cim-unito/XNAT-PIC/README.md

 ---

-# XNAT-PIC

-XNAT for Preclinical Imaging Centers (XNAT-PIC) is a free and open-source Windows desktop application, which offers several tools to expand the XNAT core functionalities to support the preclinical imaging community and to promote open science practices.

----

 # Image Data Community Days 2026 – XNAT-PIC and QC Tools

 XNAT-PIC and related Quality Control (QC) tools are presented during the **Image Data Community Days 2026**, organized by Euro-BioImaging.